mikro-orm/mikro-orm/docs/docs/entity-manager.md

 console.log(author.books[0].tags[0].isInitialized()); // true, because it was populated
 ```

 > This feature is fully available only for SQL drivers.
-In MongoDB always you need to
+In MongoDB always we need to
 > query from the owning side - so in the example above, first load book tag by name,
 > then associated book, then the author.
 Another option is to denormalize the schema.